basecamp/api/README.md

 Official logo
 -------------

 Need our logo for your marketing page?
-You can download the [Basecamp official logo](https://github.com/basecamp/api/tree/master/logos) in the repo.
+[Reach out to us](https://basecamp.com/support) and tell us about your app, we'll give you the go-ahead, and you can download our logos from our [Press kit](https://basecamp.com/about/press)

 Realistic expectations